 Memorial Day this year was a bit different than past years (okay, fine, it was A LOT different).
-We didn’t go to a barbecue or potluck, we didn’t see friends.
+We didn’t go to a vegan BBQ or potluck, we didn’t see friends.
 Hell, we didn’t even leave the apartment all day long.
 But we managed to bring some measure of festiveness to our apartment.

 I made this easy and incredibly delicious Mango Avocado Salsa, and we snacked on it all afternoon with lime & sea salt tortilla chips (an addictive combo), and Max kept the Aperol spritzes flowing.

 Sure, margaritas would’ve been a slightly more traditional combination with salsa and chips, but we don’t have tequila at home.
 And, we love Aperol and had just received a bottle in our recent liquor store delivery.
 Yes, liquor store deliveries are an occurrence in our lives these days, and I am incredibly grateful for them!